MinaProtocol/mina/automation/README.md

 - You have `node` version `14.x` installed to your machine.
 (Note that later releases of `node` and `npm` may cause compatibility issues with the `node-fetch` module used for certain scripts and ledger generation.
 The newer version of `node-fetch` has not been tested: https://github.com/node-fetch/node-fetch/blob/HEAD/docs/v3-UPGRADE-GUIDE.md)

-- You have installed and initialized the `yarn` build tool by running `yarn install` and `yarn build` from within the ./automation directory
+- You have installed and initialized the `yarn` build tool by running `yarn install` and `yarn build` from within the ./automation directory, before building your testnet

 # What is a Testnet